Are you looking for inspiration on kitchen cabinet colors to match your black granite countertops?

 Yellow is often associated with food and stimulating appetite.
 It adds cheer and brightness to any room.
 Just be careful in shade selection so that you do not have an overpowering warm color taking up a lot of the visual space in the kitchen.

-Tips in Choosing Colors for Your Kitchen
+Tips for Choosing Colors for Your Kitchen

 A kitchen is a place of frequent activity and interaction.
 In choosing what color cabinets go best with a black granite countertop, we think about style and beauty.